superdurable/iwf/docs/WorkflowState.md

 The `execute` API returns a StateDecision to decide what is next.

+NOTES:
+1. Both `waitUntil` and `execute` are hosted by REST APIs(via SDKs).
+2. `waitUntil` method will not be waiting for the commands directly.
+The commands will be returned by server, and server will be waiting for the commands for application/workflow.
+There is nothing needed from application/workflow.
+In other words, `waitUntil` is not blocking on the commands with consuming any CPU/memory/resources.
-Both `waitUntil` and `execute` are implemented by code and executed in runtime dynamically.
+3. Both `waitUntil` and `execute` are implemented by code and executed in runtime dynamically.
 They are both hosted as REST API for iWF server to call.
 It's extremely flexible for business -- [any code change deployed will take effect immediately](https://github.com/indeedeng/iwf/wiki/How-to-modify-workflow-code-without-breaking-changes).

 ### StateDecision from `execute`